 To apply a principle consistently is to apply it to all like cases in a like manner.
-So if the principle is to cherish, value, uphold human life, then perhaps the thought of those who see inconsistency in support of both fetal rights and capital punishment is that to apply this principle to the unborn but not to certain criminals is to apply it inconsistently.
+So if the principle is to cherish, value, and uphold human life, then perhaps the thought of those who see inconsistency in support of both fetal rights and capital punishment is that to apply this principle to the unborn but not to certain criminals is to apply it inconsistently.
 "How can you oppose the killing of the unborn, when you favor the killing of certain criminals?
 Be consistent!"

 The answer to this should be obvious.
-The cases are morally dissimilar.
-The unborn are innocent while the criminals are not.
+The cases are dissimilar.
+The unborn are innocent while criminals are not.
 This is a difference that makes a moral difference; it is a difference that justifies a difference in treatment.
 No doubt principles should be applied to like cases in a like manner.
 But there is no inconsistency in refusing to apply a principle to cases that are relevantly dissimilar.

 Principles obviously allow of exceptions.
-A person who fancies himself 'consistent' in opposing both abortion and capital punishment on the ground that all human life is worthy of respect will in almost all cases make an exception when it comes to killing in self-defence or killing in a just war.
+A person who fancies himself 'consistent' in opposing both abortion and capital punishment on the ground that all human life is worthy of respect will in almost all cases make an exception when it comes to killing in self-defense or killing in a just war.
 Now wouldn't it be churlish and absurd to accuse such a person of being 'inconsistent'?
 "If you were consistent in your valuing of human life, you would value the life of the jihadi who has come to decapitate you and your family, and you would not lift a finger against him."

 3. Diachronic or 'Emersonian' Consistency.
 Here is a famous passage from Ralph Waldo Emerson's "Self-Reliance" rarely quoted in full: